HordLawk/YottaBot/README.md

 - [ ] automated punishments when reaching a chosen amount of another type of punishment
 - [ ] other streaming notifications for premium
 - [ ] command to add a sticker from an attachment
-- [ ] voice channels join and leave logs
+- [x] voice channels join and leave logs
 - [ ] add support for more payment methods to buy premium
-- [x] add navigation select menus to the help command
 - [ ] make some crypto and hashing fun commands
 - [x] `userinfo` command
 - [ ] command to make messages in a chosen channel be autopublished